Royce enjoys watching movies of all genres and is an aspiring writer and film director. He is wondering who will accept his screenplays.

 Another problem I had didn't necessarily affect the film; it's more of a personal nitpick.
 I really didn't like the new and "improved" Chucky design.
 Maybe it's because I'm so used to the original one, but this one felt so goofy.
 They even poke fun at the design and use it in a joke.
 I don't know, I just didn't like it.

 One thing that wasn't bad, but I thought they could've improved on, was the horror elements.
-The film builds itself up as a traditional slasher film, but it plays out more like a slow burning thriller.
-I thought the film could've potentially benefited more if they really focused on the slow burning a little more instead of forcing horror that didn't always work.
+The film builds itself up as a traditional slasher film, but it plays out more like a slow-burning thriller.
+I thought the film could've potentially benefited more if they really focused on the slow burn a little more instead of forcing horror that didn't always work.

 In terms of downright scary moments, there were very few if any.
 That's fine as the film was more of a thriller, but the film also lacked tension.
 Again, the horror elements could've used work.

 Overall, Child's Play (2019) managed to bring that classic '80s slasher flick nostalgia while also managing to blend the comedy and more serious tones together fairly well.
 The film isn't great, but in terms of remakes, it could have been a lot worse.
 In the end, I found this to be an enjoyable B slasher flick.